GerritCodeReview/gerrit/Documentation/dev-readme.txt

 See <<dev-intellij#,IntelliJ Setup>> for details.

-== MacOS X
+== MacOS

-On MacOS X, ensure that "Java For MacOS X 10.5 Update 4" (or higher)  is installed and that `JAVA_HOME` is set to the link:install.html#Requirements[required Java version].
+On MacOS, ensure that "Java for MacOS 10.5 Update 4" (or higher)  is installed and that `JAVA_HOME` is set to the link:install.html#Requirements[required Java version].

 Java installations can typically be found in